Provider API reference

 | `firstTopic` | object | First topic configuration: `topicName`, `topicId`, optional `revocationSeverityThreshold` and `notificationChannels` |

-Use `POST /compliance/providers/{providerId}/webhooks` when an existing multi-topic provider needs another supported topic.
-The body uses the same topic fields as `firstTopic`, plus a `webhookSigningSecret`; the added topic reuses the provider identity and updates the trusted-issuer topic set for that provider.
+Use `POST /compliance/providers/{providerId}/webhooks` when you need to add another supported topic to an existing multi-topic provider.
+The body uses the same topic fields as `firstTopic`, plus a `webhookSigningSecret`.
+The added topic reuses the provider identity and updates its trusted-issuer topic set.

 Webhook authentication is resolved against the selected provider.
 Sumsub, Elliptic, ComplyAdvantage, Sumsub AML, Sumsub KYT, Middesk, Onfido, Persona, Trulioo, and Veriff use `hmac`.
-Creation rejects a non-empty `webhookIpAllowlist` for those providers because their webhook verifiers do not consult an allowlist.
-Jumio supports only `basic_auth_ip_allowlist`; sending the default `hmac` shape is rejected.
-Jumio creation requires a non-empty `webhookIpAllowlist`.
+Creation rejects a non-empty `webhookIpAllowlist` for those providers.
+Their verifiers do not consult an allowlist.
+Jumio supports only `basic_auth_ip_allowlist`.
+Sending the default `hmac` shape for Jumio is rejected, and creation requires a non-empty `webhookIpAllowlist`.

 ```json